 Both male and female Palo Santo trees exist, and they have a tendency to grow in an unusual pack: the groups exist as one male tree and eight female trees.
 The male trees tend to live longer than the female trees, with the female trees living for approximately forty to fifty years and the male trees living for up to two hundred years.
 Due to the way the wood is harvested for use and the unbalanced gender ratio, it is the female wood that is often collected and used.
 The female Palo Santo tree wood differs from the male tree wood in color and density.
 Female tree wood is often golden yellow and heavier than the pale white and seemingly hollow wood of the male Pale Santo tree.

 The trees themselves bloom with yellow flowers and have bark that is smooth and does not peel.
-The bark appears to be silvery white due to lichens which grow on the tree.
+The bark appears to be silvery-white due to lichens that grow on the tree.
 The trees also tend to be quite densely branched.

 Where Does Palo Santo Grow?